testillano/h2agent/README.md

 ## Execution of udp-client utility

 This utility could be useful to test `udp-server`, and specially, `udp-server-h2client` tool.
 You can also use netcat in bash, to generate messages easily, but this tool provide high load.
 This tool manages a monotonically increasing sequence within a given range, and allow to parse it over a pattern to build the datagram generated.
+Even, we could provide a list of patterns which will be randomized.
+Although we could launch multiple UDP clients towards the UDP server (such server must be unique due to non-oriented connection nature of UDP protocol), it is probably unnecessary: this client is fast enough to generate the required load.

 ### Command line